Dorchester, Dorset

 The population falling within the union at the 1831 census had been 14,048 - ranging from Winterborne Herringstone (population 46) to the combined parishes of Dorchester (3,033).
 The average annual poor-rate expenditure for the period 1833-35 had been £7,041.

-The new Union workhouse was built in 1836 on Damers Road to the west of the town.
+The new Union workhouse was built in 1836 at the west of Dorchester, on what became known as Union Road, renamed Damers Road in about 1900.
 Designed by George Wilkinson, it followed the popular cruciform plan.
 A chapel was added in about 1900.

-In 2000, only the eastern entrance block, the chapel, and a derelict cottage survived.
-The entrance block is used for offices and the chapel as a day nursery.
+Only the eastern entrance block, the chapel, and a derelict cottage survive.
+The entrance block has latterly been used for offices and the chapel as a day nursery.

 Staff